 Select the Phonebook (only one phone number possible per entry) or the Addressbook as your standard directory (default book).
+Your preference should be for the Addressbook, because more entries and functions (e.g. pictures, birthdays, several phone numbers per entry, etc.) are possible.

-→ Phonebook / Address book → (set as standard)
+→ Phonebook / Address book→ (set as standard)